XiaoLinZzz/Summer-Project-2022/README.md

 save_choice            whether to save the result (default is False)
 ```

-if you choose to enable the save_choice, the result will be saved to the folder 'patches' with .jgp format.
+If you choose to enable the save_choice, the result will be saved to the folder 'patches' with .jgp format.
 So, make sure you have an empty folder named 'patches' in the same directory.

-In this respority, we generate some examples.
+In this repository, we generate some examples.
 You can find them in the folder [patches](patches).

 ## Dataset
 More details about dataset can be found in the [README-dataset](README-dataset.md) file.